MarcoDorantes/XlsxCommand/README.md

 Export-WorksheetXlsx $home\Documents\ServicesByStatus.xlsx -Group $tabs
 ```

-### 5. Create an Excel XLSX Worksheet with different tabs.
+### 5. Create an Excel XLSX Worksheet with multiple tabs.
 This example writes the same values and tabs as the example #3, the example #4, and also specifies the cell data type and cell horizontal alignment for the corresponding data cells by property name:
 ```
 Import-Module XlsxCommand